top of page

 Oxidized Regenerated Cellulose (ORC) - As these are plant-based alpha celluloses, chances of immunogenicity allergic reactions are rare and the mechanism of action includes 7 to 10 times swelling by absorption of surrounding tissue fluids to seal the mouth of open capillaries and small vessels.
 They are available as high or low-density knitted fabrics and are commonly used as small square pieces with tail cotton to combat troubling intra-operative bleeding during neuro-surgery.
 These can be used immediately and the effects are obvious.

-The main disadvantage of these products is that they can not be used in small confined spaces as chances of tamponade is there.
+The main disadvantage of these products is that they can not be used in small confined spaces as chances of tamponade are there.
 In all these products, there is some degree of increase in volume (of the product used).
 Again these are passive agents of hemostasis.
-The fact that direct joining with glue made the issue more attractive, and lead to the search and development of bio-acceptable adhesives.
+The fact that direct joining with glue made the issue more attractive, and led to the search and development of bio-acceptable adhesives.

 The active agents are usually thrombin in some form, pooled from the blood of a donor (Human, Bovine, or recombinant) and dried.
 It requires mixing with calcium chloride.
 Initially, bovine thrombin was used as the availability of human blood was limited.
 The use of recombinant thrombin has not only eliminated the possibility of immune-related reactions but also the probability of zoonotic diseases.
 To understand the role of thrombin one should realize that this agent only hastens the conversion of fibrin from fibrinogen in the last step of the coagulation cascade.
 So in fibrinogen-depleted situations, it is not going to work, and, keeping cost considerations in mind, these should be used in the right conditions.
 Evithom and Gelfoam Plus are human thrombin.
 The recent commonly used product is Recothrom which is recombinant thrombin.